Violence against women: Definition

-These definitions of VAW as being gender-based are seen by some to be unsatisfactory and problematic.
-These definitions are conceptualized in an understanding of society as patriarchal, signifying unequal relations between men and women.
-Opponents of such definitions argue that the definitions disregard violence against men and that the term gender, as used in gender based violence, only refers to women.
-Other critics argue that employing the term gender in this particular way may introduce notions of inferiority and subordination for femininity and superiority for masculinity.
-There is no widely accepted current definition that covers all the dimensions of gender-based violence rather than the one for women that tends to reproduce the concept of binary oppositions: masculinity versus femininity.
+These definitions of VAW as gender-based are seen by some to be unsatisfactory.
+These definitions understand society as patriarchal, signifying unequal relations between men and women.
+Opponents of such definitions argue that the definitions disregard violence against men and that the term gender, as used in gender-based violence, only refers to women.
+Other critics argue that employing the term gender in this particular way introduces notions of inferiority and subordination for femininity and superiority for masculinity.
+There is no widely accepted current definition that covers all the dimensions of gender-based violence.